mikrono/tModLoaderWiki_kr_ko/Basic-Recipes.md

 ## Common Errors
 ### Error CS0117 'ItemID' (or TileID) does not contain a definition for 'MyModItem'
 You tried to use the vanilla item syntax for adding a ModItem, read this tutorial again.
+### Error CS0103 The name 'recipe' does not exist in the current context
+You forgot to declare your first recipe as `ModRecipe`.
+Make sure the first recipe in your code starts with `ModRecipe recipe = ...`
 ### Error CS0128 A local variable named 'recipe' is already defined in this scope
 Read `Multiple Recipes` above.
 ### My recipes aren't in game